Wase-Engine/wase-engine/CONTRIBUTING.md

 ### Report a bug 🐛

-Using SDL Game Engine and discovered a bug?
+Using Wase Engine and discovered a bug?
 That's annoying!
 Don't let others have the same experience and report it as an [issue][new_issue] so we can fix it.
 A good bug report makes it easier for us to do so, so please include:

 * Your operating system name and version (e.g. Mac OS 10.13.6).
 * Detailed steps to reproduce the bug.